leon4rd/test/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.